Derek-Walton/Elanco-Task/README.md

 ## Summary

+This interview task consisted of pulling / displaying data from the (Countries Now API)[https://countriesnow.space/].

+## Scenario

 Elanco's stakeholders want a web application that retrieves country and population data from a REST API.
 You will need to consume the data and display this information on a frontend.
 The stakeholders want an easy way to visualise how many people live in each